cake-contrib/Cake.ArgumentBinder/Readme.md

 This is great and all, but now one should probably do validation to ensure the passed in arguments are not an empty string, and the number of files to keep isn't negative.

-Don't forget to add to the description what easy argument does, which is required, etc!
-That gets REALLY old REALLY fast.
+Don't forget to add to the description what each argument does, which arguments are required, etc!
+That gets REALLY old REALLY fast, especially in an environment with multiple tasks.
 Wouldn't it be nice if we could take these arguments and bind them to a class we can then use without any issue?

 With this addin, you now can, with the power of attributes.
-Now instead of grabbing the arguments manually, just create a configuration class and set the corresponding properties with Attributes.
+Now instead of grabbing the arguments manually, just create a configuration class and tag the corresponding properties with the proper Attributes.

 ```C#
 public class DeleteHelpersConfig